open-telemetry/opentelemetry.io/content/en/docs/migration/_index.md

 OpenTelemetry was created as a merger of OpenTracing and OpenCensus.
 From the start, OpenTelemetry was considered [to be the next major version of both OpenTracing and OpenCensus][].
-Because of that, one of the [key goals][] of the OpenTelemetry project is to provide backward compatibility with OpenCensus and a migration story for existing users.
+Because of that, one of the [key goals][] of the OpenTelemetry project is to provide backward compatibility with both projects and a migration story for existing users.

 If you come from one of these projects, you can follow the migration guides for both [OpenTracing](opentracing/) and [OpenCensus](opencensus/)